TODAY'S SQUARE DANCING HAS MORPHED INTO A MULTI-LEVEL DANCE PROGRAM

 Eight people form a square, two per side.
 Traditionally, four couples made up the square, but today many singles participate.
 Just like on any other dance floor, it's not unusual to see two women paired together.

 Our group is a 50/50 split of singles and couples, all ages.
-Some have danced for years and some are new to Square Dancing.
+Some have partners at home who don't want to dance, but enjoy coming to other events like our barbecues, game nights and Christmas parties.

 IN OUR ACTIVITY, ROUND DANCING REFERS TO BALLROOM DANCE RHYTHMS.